MedicNex/file2md/README.md

 For more detailed information, please refer to [Contributing Guide](CONTRIBUTING.md).

-Thank you for your attention and contribution to the MedicNex File2Markdown project! 🙏
+Thank you for your attention and contribution to the File2MD project! 🙏

 ### 🎉Contributers